-You are not allocated a traineeship place as part of the scholarship for Bosnia or the Arab region.
+You are not allocated a traineeship place as part of the scholarship.
 It is up to you to organise a traineeship place abroad before applying.
-The Central Office for International Affairs is happy to advise.
+The Central Office for International Affairs (RIA) is happy to advise.

 Complete the Learning/Mobility Agreement for Traineeships in consultation with the institution where you are to do the traineeship and the person responsible for accrediting the traineeship at your institute or faculty.
 Please note that all parties involved have to sign before the traineeship starts.

-Upload the Learning/Mobility Agreement signed by all parties to complete your documents at the latest one month before the traineeship is due to start (high resolution pdf scan).
+Upload a high resolution PDF scan of the Learning/Mobility Agreement signed by all parties at the latest one month before the traineeship is due to start.

 Documents and forms

-Students who intend applying for a grant for a traineeship should first please contact Marietta Disch and pass on their details (date of birth, degree programme, student registration number, e-mail address, host institution and definitive period of traineeship) to the Office of International Affairs (RIA) at email@example.com.
+Students who intend applying for a scholarship for an internship abroad should send their details (date of birth, degree programme, student registration number, e-mail, host institution and definitive period of traineeship) to the Office of International Affairs (RIA) at email@example.com.